JStrm/Plant_box/README.md

-# plant-box
+# Plant_box
-Code for an Arduino that controlls a box with plants
+Code for an Arduino that controls a box with plants